-2. Once at least one strategy for one school is approved, LEAs may begin budgeting costs for that school's approved strategy.
+Once at least one strategy for one school is approved, LEAs may begin budgeting costs for that school's approved strategy.
 WISEgrants will require LEAs to budget costs for each approved strategy for each CSI school, but the LEA does not need to wait for each school to have all of their strategies approved before they can begin budgeting.

-The budget shall only contain expenses for the 2019-20 implementation grant year.
-LEAs must complete grant activities and encumber expenses by June 30, 2020.
+The budget shall only contain expenses for the 2021-22 implementation grant year.
+LEAs must complete grant activities and encumber expenses by June 30, 2022.

-- The grant's performance period ends June 30, 2020. - Revisions to the budget should be completed before June 30, 2020.
-Budget revisions should be submitted as soon as a school/district know that revisions are needed. - Any funds not expended by June 30, 2020 may be carried over into the next school year.
+- The grant's performance period ends June 30, 2022. - Revisions to the budget should be completed before June 30, 2022.
+Budget revisions should be submitted as soon as a school/district know that revisions are needed. - Carryover regarding any funds not expended by June 30, 2022 will be determined at that date.